engkhun/event-consumer/README.md

 ```

 ### Producer:
+Event producer:
+For producing message, using rest controller and putting the message on the topic(data_stream).

 Writing a controller, the Controller is used to handle the incoming HTTP request from the user and returns an appropriate response.